-(6 – 12 hours after last use) Because of Kratom’s ability to give a feeling of euphoria and relaxation, when a person comes down from their high they’re often left with a feeling of anxiety or even depression.
+(6 – 12 hours after last use).
+Because of Kratom’s ability to give a feeling of euphoria and relaxation, when a person comes down from their high, they’re often left with a feeling of anxiety or even depression.
 Fighting the urge to feel euphoric again is the first challenge to kicking an addiction.
 It’s a vicious cycle.
 In order to avoid the emotional discomfort of coming down, the person feels they must take more of the drug.
-Over time they build up a tolerance and have to take it more often throughout the day just to feel the same high.
-And so the first step of withdrawal is understanding that a feeling of pleasure can be achieved without the drug, and that the risk of overdose is not worth the quick fix. _______________________________________________________
+Over time, they build up a tolerance and take it more often throughout the day to feel the same high.
+And so, the first step of withdrawal is understanding that a feeling of pleasure can be achieved without the drug and that the risk of overdose is not worth the quick fix.

 Then Come the Initial Withdrawal Symptoms

 (Days 2 – 3).
 Within roughly 12 hours of coming down, the person will begin to experience the initial withdrawal symptoms.
 The typical symptoms a person may experience are: